bagusprakasa/automation_crowdfunding/README.md

 # Automation Testing

+Before you clone this repository you should clone this repository [Crowdfunding Go](https://github.com/bagusprakasa/crowfunding).

 ### Automation test for project Go Crowdfunding

 ### After clone this repository you have to do some steps